6 Tips to Write a Good Meta Description that Converts [+ AI Prompt]

 What is a meta description?

-A meta description is an HTML code snippet briefly describing your page's content.
+A meta description is an HTML attribute that provides a brief, explicit summary of a webpage's content for search engine users.
 Other Meta Tags include Title Tags, Robot Meta Tags, Viewport Meta Tags, and Language Meta Tags.
 They are a critical component of Search Engine Optimization (SEO) and should be part of a comprehensive SEO audit for your website.

 The meta description appears under the clickable link to your page in search engine results pages.
 In the HTML code, this is what a meta description looks like: